Soap bubble: Stability

 gave the longest lasting results as it minimised the Marangoni Effect.

 Wetting

 When a soap bubble is in contact with a solid or a liquid surface wetting is observed.
-On a solid surface, the contact angle of the bubble depends on the surface energy of the solid., A soap bubble has a larger contact angle on a solid surface displaying ultrahydrophobicity than on a hydrophilic surface – see Wetting.
+On a solid surface, the contact angle of the bubble depends on the surface energy of the solid.
+A soap bubble has a larger contact angle on a solid surface displaying ultrahydrophobicity than on a hydrophilic surface – see Wetting.
 On a liquid surface, the contact angle of the soap bubble depends on its size - smaller bubbles have lower contact angles.

-Medicine

-Contact dermatitis

-The composition of soap bubbles' liquid has many recipes with slightly different ingredients.
-The most common one contains: